We've independently reviewed this article to make sure it's as accurate as we can make it.

-You wouldn’t believe how many people I’ve seen struggle with this issue.
+You wouldn’t believe how many people I’ve seen struggle with dishwasher clicking noises.
 But the good news is that you’ve come to the right place to get it fixed.

 It’s normal to hear a clicking noise coming from the electric control panel or timer while your dishwasher is running.
-However, if the noise is rhythmic, then you’ll need to check the spray arms, chopper blade, drain pump, and diverter motor.
+However, if the noise is rhythmic, then you’ll need to check the spray arms, the chopper blade, the drain pump, and the diverter motor.

-Keep reading to learn more about these fixes, and forget all about the clicking noise!
+Keep reading to forget all about the clicking noise!

 Stop Your Dishwasher From Making Clicking Noises: 4 Steps

-Although it’s normal for dishwashers to make noises while running, sometimes these may indicate there’s an issue with one or more of its components.
+Although it’s normal for dishwashers to make noises while running, sometimes these may indicate there’s an issue with one or more of their components.

-This is why I’ve prepared a list of the things you must check to get rid of the repetitive clicking noises.
-These are:
+And since keeping your dishwasher’s components in good condition is key to performance and convenience, I’ve prepared a list of the things you must check to get rid of the repetitive clicking noises.

 #1 Check the Spray Arms

-As mentioned in the introduction, it’s normal for your dishwasher to make clicking noises while running.
-These can come either from the control panel or electric timer.
+As mentioned earlier, it’s normal for your appliance to make clicking, popping, and crackling noises while running.
+The dishwasher clicking noises can come either from the control panel or the electric timer.

-However, you must pay attention to the clicking noise.
+However, you must pay attention to your dishwasher’s clicking noise.
 If it’s very repetitive, chances are your cutlery or dishes are hanging below the bottom rack and hitting the spray arms.

-To avoid this from happening, I recommend facing your dishes toward the center or angling them downward.
+To keep your dishes from hitting the spray arms, I recommend facing your dishes toward the center or angling them downward.
 Make sure they are not touching each other or the spray arms.

-By doing this, you’re going to stop your dishwasher from making clicking noises, and you’ll make sure all your dishes dry evenly.
+Doing this’ll stop your dishwasher from making clicking noises and ensure that all your dishes dry evenly.

-I also recommend making sure that the spinning arm rotates correctly.
+I also recommend making sure that the spinning arms rotate correctly.
 If they’re not, please replace them by following these simple instructions: